MicroStation Text Styles in FME

 Introduction

-Text styles are named sets of text attributes, such as font, width, height, and color, that allow you to place text within a DGN model in a consistent and automated manner.
-Text Styles within Bentley Microstation can be set through a number of different methods in FME and can also utilize a Template file to define the Text Style in Microstation.
-The attached workspace is an example of setting MicroStation text styles in Esri Shapefile to MicroStation DGN V8 translation.
+Text styles are named sets of text attributes, such as font, width, height, and color, that allow you to place text consistently and automatically within a DGN model.
+Text styles within Bentley MicroStation can be set through several different methods in FME, and a template file can be utilized to define the text style in MicroStation.
+The attached workspace is an example of setting MicroStation text styles in an Esri Shapefile to MicroStation DGN V8 translation.

 Source Data